bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ![screen_4](https://github.com/LucianoBestia/cargo_crev_reviews_workspace/raw/main/images/screen_4.png "screen_4")

 The program lists all the dependencies of the project with data about reviews.
 It shows all the dependencies including the transient dependencies.
 It is easily more than 100 crates in the list.

+## your personal reviews

 Your personal reviews are the most important.
-Ideally, you want to personally review every crate and write something about it for your own use.
+Ideally, you want to personally review every crate, rate it and write something about it for your own use.
 You want to know that the dependencies your program is using are not malicious or unsound.
+If you have a boss, he will sooner or later ask you if you reviewed all the dependencies.
+With `cargo_crev_reviews` you have a basic tool to do that.

+Don't panic!

 To write a review you need to see the exact source code and other metadata about the crate.
-This program will show you more data about the crate, so you can focus on the important parts.
+Click on the crate name in the list and it will open:

+- VSCode with the exact source code
+- [crev.dev](https://web.crev.dev/rust-reviews/crates/) for other people reviews
+- crates.io for basic information
+- lib.rs for extended information
+- a list of all versions of that crate
-Click on the crate name in the list and it will open a few new browser tabs: crev.dev, crates.io, lib.rs, and VSCode.
-It will also open a tab to edit or add a new review for that crate + version.
-Be warned that modern browser block pop-ups and you have to allow that explicitly for this site.
+- a browser tab to write the review

+Be warned that modern browsers block pop-ups and you have to allow that explicitly for this site `127.0.0.1`.

-When you are satisfied with your own reviews, you then publish them for other developers to read.
-In the same way, reviews from other developers help you when analyzing the dependencies.
-More people that write reviews, better the information we get for our decisions.
-One crate can have many versions.
-Every version is separately reviewed.
-Often, the text will be just the same for many versions, but that is good.
-When a developer want to see the reviews for a specific version, he does not need to watch the reviews of other versions of the same crate.
+## Reputation vs. code review

 Personally, I think that the reputation of the author is important.
 For some highly visible and respected members of the Rust community I don't review the code.
 The reputation of the author is enough to make me feel safe.
 This method is not perfect, because there can be identity theft or a faulty version.
 But I still think that it is an efficient and effective method for me.
 Crates.io made a confusion with authors and owners.
 Lately they introduced the `published_by` field for every version.
 For me this is the main person responsible for any eventual issue of this specific published version.
+Crates.io guarantees that published versions cannot be modified later.
+They are read-only, so you know that you see exactly the right code.

+## Share it with the community

+When you are satisfied with your own reviews, you then publish them for other developers to read.
+In the same way, reviews from other developers help you when analyzing the dependencies.
+More people that write reviews, better the information we get for our decisions.
+One crate can have many versions.
+Every version is separately reviewed.
+Often, the review will be just the same for many versions, but that is good.
+When a developer wants to see the reviews for a specific version, he does not need to watch the reviews of all other versions of the same crate.

+## TL;DR

+For developers that want to understand, tweak the code and contribute to the project, below is a long description of the important aspects of the project.
+If you are only a user of `cargo_crev_reviews`, you don't need to read all of this.

 ## Motivation